jwhudnall/Springboard-Software-Engineering-Bootcamp/README.md

 # Springboard Software Engineering
 <img src="https://tinyurl.com/3pjpsrcv" alt="Springboard Logo">

-This is a collection of exercises, code snippets and projects from Springboard's 9-month Software Engineering Bootcamp.
+This is a collection of exercises, code excerpts and projects from Springboard's 9-month Software Engineering Bootcamp.
 I started this program on December 27, 2021.
+I decided to enroll in the pay-by-month rate, which added additional incentive to maintain my pace.

 ## The Springboard Curriculum
 ### Front End